-Thus, be prepared.
-Analyze previous conversations to better understand what kind of questions your prospects are more likely to ask, and get ready to handle any objections that come up.
+So, be prepared.
+Analyze previous conversations to better understand what kind of questions your prospects are likely to ask, and get ready to handle any objections that come up.

 In fact, the questions your prospects ask you can sometimes tell you more about them than their answers to your discovery questions.

-For example, if the prospect is asking many specific questions about competitors, they may be further into the purchase process than you realized.
+- If the prospect asks specific questions about competitors, they may be further into the purchase process than you realized.

-If they’re narrowing in on a certain functionality of your product, that could tell you what their main priorities are when it comes to this purchase.
+- If they're narrowing in on a specific functionality of your product, that could tell you their main priorities for this purchase.

-Pay attention to these questions, and you’ll learn more about your potential customers right from the early stages of the discovery process.
+Pay attention, and you’ll learn more about your potential customers from their questions.

-Pricing is a tricky subject to tackle, but it can be impossible to avoid.
+Pricing is a tricky subject, but impossible to avoid.
 According to research done by Chorus, money comes up 4-5 times on the average discovery call.
 (And discounts are mentioned on 50% of discovery calls.)

-And this makes sense: After all, a discovery call involves qualification, and qualification usually involves making sure your potential customer has the budget to purchase your product.
+This makes sense: a discovery call involves qualification, which usually involves making sure your potential customer has the budget to purchase your product.